Writing Relatable Characters: Tips to Make Your Readers Care

 By showing your story characters’ passions, you humanize them and make them more relatable to your audience.

 Additionally, readers will be more engaged with the story if they can see what drives the characters and see them striving for something they’re passionate about.
-This ties in nicely with the theme you’ve chosen for your story – sometimes, it works well to connect your character’s passions and personality to the story’s theme (such as family, identity, or even revenge!)
+This ties in nicely with the theme you’ve chosen for your story – sometimes, it works well to connect your character’s passions and personality to the story’s theme (such as family, identity, or even revenge!).

 In literature, a story character is usually more than just a name and a physical description.
 A well-developed, believable character also has a history and personality that readers can learn about as the story unfolds.